Jack Nicholson's Success and Achievements in Timeline

 1970: Oscar Nomination for Five Easy Pieces

-In 1970, Jack Nicholson received an Oscar nomination for his role in "Five Easy Pieces".
+In 1970, Nicholson received an Oscar nomination for his performance in "Five Easy Pieces", further establishing his reputation as a talented actor.

 Loading Video...